-Grade Calculation - The assignment of a final semester grade will be dependent upon the completion of all lecture exams and lab practicals.
+Grade Calculation - The final semester grade assignment will depend upon completing all lecture exams and lab practicals.
 All exams are weighted equally.
 Of all the exams given, the lowest grade may be dropped except for the last unit.
 To calculate your grade: drop the lowest grade, do a simple average, and then use the Number/Grade Equivalency chart (below).
 You will know where you stand in the class regarding your grade at any particular point in time.